Secure Email Gateways and Email Authentication — Entirely Different Yet Complementary Anti-Phishing Approaches

 SEGs focus on protecting your employees from any email you receive.
 EA protects both people inside (employees) and outside (clients, partners, consumers) your corporate boundaries, but only for your domains and domains that have deployed EA.

-Valimail is an anti-phishing company that has been driving the global trustworthiness of digital communications since 2015, with the only complete platform for stopping fake email, protecting brands, and helping ensure compliance.
-Valimail has won more than a dozen prestigious cybersecurity technology awards and authenticates billions of messages a month for some of the world's biggest companies, including Uber, Fannie Mae, WeWork, and the U.S. Agency for International Development.
-Valimail is based in San Francisco.
-For more information visit www.Valimail.com.
+Valimail is a pioneering, identity-based, anti-phishing company that has been ensuring the global trustworthiness of digital communications since 2015.
+Valimail delivers the only complete, cloud-native platform for validating and authenticating sender identity to stop phishing, protect and amplify brands, and ensure compliance.
+Valimail has won more than a dozen prestigious cybersecurity technology awards and authenticates billions of messages a month for some of the world's biggest companies and organizations, including Uber, Splunk, Yelp, Fannie Mae, and the U.S. Federal Aviation Administration.
+For more information visit www.valimail.com.